zognin/tp/docs/UserGuide.md

 ### 4.7 Statistics

 #### 4.7.1 Viewing revenue per month for the past 12 months
-* A bar chart is displayed showing the revenue earned per month for the past 12 months.
+* Displays a bar chart showing the revenue earned per month for the past 12 months.
 Revenue is calculated only from completed orders

-* The actual value will be displayed when you hover your cursor over each bar.
+* Values will be displayed when you hover your cursor over each bar.

 ![Inventory & Statistics tab](images/product-screenshots/general/BarChart.png)

 #### 4.7.2 Viewing top 10 clients
 * Displays a pie chart showing the top 10 clients who made the highest number of orders.
 * Ties are broken arbitrarily i.e. If there are multiple clients with the same number of orders, 10 random clients will be displayed.

-* The actual value will be displayed when you hover your cursor over each wedge.
+* Values will be displayed when you hover your cursor over each wedge.

 ![Inventory & Statistics tab](images/product-screenshots/general/ClientPieChart.png)

 #### 4.7.3 Viewing top 10 recipes
 * Displays a pie chart showing the top 10 recipes that appear in the highest number of orders.
 * Ties are broken arbitrarily i.e. If there are multiple recipes with the same number of orders, 10 random recipes will be displayed.

-* The actual value will be displayed when you hover your cursor over each wedge.
+* Values will be displayed when you hover your cursor over each wedge.

 ![Inventory & Statistics tab](images/product-screenshots/general/RecipePieChart.png)